By David Brand

 Raise the Age also moved children under age 18 off Rikers Island and into separate juvenile facilities — a key development that received little attention at the forum except in the words of one young person.

-At 17, Kevin Alvarez was detained on Rikers Island for six months for an assault charge that was eventually dismissed after the victim came forward and said Alvarez was wrongfully accused.
+At 17, Kevin A. was detained on Rikers Island for six months for an assault charge that was eventually dismissed after the victim came forward and said Kevin was wrongfully accused.

 This story has been updated to reflect the most current data on Raise the Age cases in Queens.